-Stalking can be reported to the police, at most locations, including Faces Family Justice Center or at the campus police substation.
+Stalking can be reported to the police, at most locations, including Faces of Hope Victim Center or at the campus police substation.

 - Find a safe place as soon as possible.
 The Women’s And Children’s Alliance is a local domestic violence shelter in Boise, and Hope’s Door is a shelter available in Caldwell.
 Both sites offer case management, counseling, safety planning, and legal advocacy.

 - If you have been injured it is important to seek immediate medical attention at a medical provider or an emergency room.

 - To report a crime, you may call Ada County Dispatch (208) 377-6790 or University Security and Police Services (208) 426-1453.
 If it is an emergency, call 911.

 - If you plan to report to the police, it is important to preserve physical evidence of any assault.
 If you experienced a sexual assault, you can help preserve physical evidence by refraining from showering or bathing, washing your hands or clothing, changing your clothing or bedding, using the toilet, or eating or drinking.
 Do not attempt to gather or collect evidence, this should be done by a trained police officer.

 - If you are a student and the person who is stalking you is a student, you may also file a complaint with the Office of Student Rights and Responsibilities (campus judicial proceedings).
 Boise State University does not require physical evidence to file a complaint, and the Violence Prevention and Support Coordinator (VPSC) can serve as an advisor in this process.